modelflows/ModelFLOWs-app/README.md

 ```

 #### For the web-browser demo:
-**IMPORTANT** Before running, please read the instructions that appear in the *web-browser-version* branch to download the databases used by this version.
-If the databases aren't downloaded, the web-browser version will not work.
+**IMPORTANT** Before running this version, please read the instructions that appear in the *web-browser-version* branch to download the databases used by the ModelFLOWs-app web-browser version.
+If the databases aren't downloaded correctly, the web-browser version will not work.
 ```
 $ cd ../v0.1_ModelFLOWs_web
 $ streamlit run ModelFLOWs_web.py